siemens/openssl/README.md

 The following OSS components are used.
 * OpenSSL development edition (tested with versions 1.0.2, 1.1.0, 1.1.1, 3.0)

-For instance, on a Debian system these may be installed simply as follows:
+For instance, on a Debian system the prerequisites may be installed simply as follows:
 ```
-sudo apt install libssl-dev
+sudo apt install libssl-dev libc-dev linux-libc-dev
 ```
-while `apt install wget git make gcc` usually is not needed as far as these tools are pre-installed.
+while `apt install git make gcc` usually is not needed as far as these tools are pre-installed.

 As a sanity check you can execute in a shell:
 ```